JoshuaKhooba/JoshuaKhooba/README.md

     public function getFunFacts(): array {
         return [
-            '🎤 Would have been a standup comedian if I didn't go to college', '🌶️ Spicy food is always my favourite', '🏴‍☠️ Played in a Regional One Piece Tournament (Top 16)', '⚡ Played in a Regional Pokémon Tournament (Top 32)',
+            '🎤 Would have been a standup comedian if I didn\'t go to college', '🌶️ Spicy food is always my favourite', '🏴‍☠️ Played in a Regional One Piece Tournament (Top 16)', '⚡ Played in a Regional Pokémon Tournament (Top 32)',